Ashik-Ahammad/nagiosSetupDocs/README.md

-  ### Contributions are welcome!
+  ##### Contributions are welcome!
 Feel free to fork this repository, make improvements, and submit pull requests.
 Your contributions will help others and enhance the quality of this guide.
-And if you find this helpful, sen me a star ⭐ on GitHub.
+And if you find this helpful, send me a star ⭐ on GitHub.
 Your support will be appreciated very much!!!

 <h3 align="center">